 8. Thesis Proposal

-The student must present an oral thesis proposal and submit the form to their full Reading Committee at least 9 months prior to their thesis defense.
+The student must present an oral thesis proposal and submit the form to their full Reading Committee by spring quarter of the fourth year.
 The Thesis Proposal Form must be filled out, signed and approved by all the members of the committee and submitted to the CS PhD Student Services in Gates 196.
 The goal of the Oral Thesis Proposal is to enable students to get better formative feedback from their Reading Committee on what directions to take to successfully complete a quality dissertation.
 The Oral Thesis Proposal should allow plenty of time for discussion with the Reading Committee about the direction of the thesis research.
 The suggested format should include: